Why I'm Done Watching "Euphoria"

 So this is where I make my stand.
 The reality that I’ve been over this type of content has been creeping up for awhile now, but it took the latest season of Euphoria, and Sunday’s unyielding and full-force depiction of Rue’s spiral, specifically, for me to truly realise it.

-If you or anyone you know has experienced sexual or domestic violence and is in need of support, please call 1800RESPECT (1800 737 732), the National Sexual Assault Domestic Family Violence Service.
-If you are struggling with substance abuse, please call 1800 250 015, the National Alcohol and Other Drug Hotline for free and confidential information.
+If you have experienced sexual violence and are in need of crisis support, please call the Rape Crisis Helpline at 0808 802 9999.
+If you are struggling with substance abuse, please call national drugs helpline FRANK at 0300 123 6600 for free and confidential information.